Stepstones - Implement

 Purpose

-The main purpose of this project is to implement an effective and sustainable person-centered transition program for adolescents with long-term conditions in Swedish healthcare.
+The main purpose of Stepstones-Implement is to implement an effective and sustainable person-centered transition program (Stepstones transition program) for youth with chronic conditions.
+Initially, this is done targeting youth with heart diseases.
+This is achieved through four specific sub-objectives:

-1) To investigate the barriers and facilitators for an implementation and establishment of a transition program for adolescents with long-term conditions at university hospitals in Sweden providing specialized care for adolescents with long-term conditions
+1. To investigate barriers and facilitators for the implementation and establishment of a person-centered transition program for youth with heart defects at six university hospitals in Sweden offering specialized care for youth with heart diseases.